theraccoonbear/animated-gif-shrinker/README.md

    * 1.9MB smaller
    * 97% smaller
 ```

+![Andre Says No](example/andre_output_slow.gif?raw=true "andre.gif : Andre Says 'No'")

 Excellent!
 By cutting out extra frames and focusing on the best action, we're able to squeeze another 7% out and get our file size down to well under the 64KB maximum slack imposes, but the clip looks too slow now.

-![Andre Says No](example/andre_output_slow.gif?raw=true "andre.gif : Andre Says 'No'")

-One more tweak and we should have this nailed...
+One more tweak to the frame rate and we should have this nailed...

-`$ ags --input andre.gif --width 64 --from 39 --to 67 --fps 8`
 ```
+$ ags --input andre.gif --width 64 --from 39 --to 67 --fps 8`

  * Getting stats for andre.gif
  * Extracting frames...
  * Then grabbing frames 39 to 67 of input's 1 to 107...